Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 ## 🙋‍♀️ & 🙋‍♂️ Contribution

 We are so thankful for every contribution, which makes sure we can deliver top-notch content.
-Whenever you find a missing resource, broken link in a [Table of Contents](#table-of-contents), the wrong answer, please submit an [issue](/issues).
-Even better would be a [Pull Request (PR)](/pulls).
+Whenever you find a missing resource, broken link in a [Table of Contents](#table-of-contents), the wrong answer, please submit an [issue](../../issues).
+Even better would be a [Pull Request (PR)](../../pulls).

 ## Who this course is for:

 - 👨‍🎓 Students preparing for the Amazon Web Services Certified (AWS Certified) Solutions Architect Associate (SAA-C03) Exam;
-- 👨‍🎓 Amazwon Web Services (AWS) Engineers;
+- 👨‍🎓 Amazon Web Services (AWS) Engineers;
 - 👨‍🎓 Azure Engineers;
 - 👨‍🎓 Cloud Architects;
 - 👨‍🎓 Cloud Engineers;